Importance of Prayer

 Duncan Campbell, The Lewis Awakening, 1949-1953, p23-24

 In 1737 George Whitefield was on his way to Georgia when he prayed, ‘God, give me a deep humility, a well-guided zeal, a burning love and a single eye, and then let men or devils do their worst!’
 Five years later he could still record in his diary: ‘I spent most of my time in secret prayer…..Pray that I may be very little in my own eyes, and not rob my dear Master of any part of his glory.’

 The Lewis Awakening in 1949 began in a prayer burden

-I believe this gracious movement of the Holy Spirit – The Lewis Awakening in 1949 – began in a prayer burden; indeed there is no doubt about that.
-It began in a small group who were really burdened.
+I believe this gracious movement of the Holy Spirit – The Lewis Awakening in 1949 – began with a prayer burden; indeed there is no doubt about that.
+It began with a small group who were really burdened.
 They entered into a covenant with God that they would “give Him no rest until He had made Jerusalem a praise in the earth”.
 They waited.
 The months passed, and nothing happened until one young man took up his Bible and read from Psalm 24: “Who shall stand in His holy place?
-He that hath clean hands and a pure heart… He shall receive the blessing from the Lord.”
-The young man closed the Bible and, looking at his companions on their knees before God, he cried: “Brethren, it is just so much humbug to be waiting thus night after night, month after month, if we ourselves are not right with God.
+He that hath clean hands and a pure heart… He shall receive the blessing of the Lord.”
+The young man closed the Bible and, looking at his companions on their knees before God; he cried: “Brethren, it is just so much humbug to be waiting thus night after night, month after month if we ourselves are not right with God.
 I must ask myself – “Is my heart pure?
 Are my hands clean?”

 Duncan Campbell, quoted A.Wallis, In the Day of Thy Power